Trusts and philanthropy

 Grants made to us through charitable trusts and significant personal donations greatly impact on the support we deliver to the spinal cord injury community.
 You could either make an unrestricted gift towards our work, which will be allocated where the need is greatest, or directly support one of our specialist services:

-Our freephone support line is often the first port of call for SCI people, their loved ones and healthcare professionals in need of support and advice.
-In 2021/22, more than 3,000 calls were made to the support line – 48% more than the previous year.
+Our freephone support line is often the first port of call for people with spinal cord injury their loved ones and healthcare professionals in need of support and advice.

 Our support network ties together our services with SCI support coordinators, peer-support volunteers, SCI nurse specialists and occupational therapists, a specialist counselling service and our advocacy and campaigns teams.
 This comprehensive network is available for everyone in the spinal cord injury community throughout England, Wales and Northern Ireland with dedicated regional teams.